 This letter explains the purpose of the demonstration program, the application process, and what will be required of providers selected to operate a TCU under the demonstration program.
 All applications are due to the Department of Health by September 12, 2011.

 Transitional Care Unit Purpose:

-In accordance with Section 2802-a of PHL, all providers applying to participate in this demonstration program must meet all Conditions of Participation (CoP) for skilled nursing facilities (SNFs) as defined under Title XVIII of the Federal Social Security Act (Medicare).
+In accordance with 2802-a of the PHL, all providers applying to participate in this demonstration program must meet all Conditions of Participation (CoP) for skilled nursing facilities (SNFs), as defined under Title XVIII of the Federal Social Security Act (Medicare).
 In order to qualify for Medicare certification, providers must comply with Part 415 of Title 10 of the New York Compilation of Codes, Rules and Regulations (10 NYCRR).
 In this demonstration, providers not currently licensed to operate nursing home beds will not be required to obtain Public Health and Health Planning Council establishment approval.
-Additionally, TCU units are not recognized as RHCF beds as defined in 10 NYCRR Section 709.3.
+Additionally, TCU units are not recognized as residential health care facility (RHCF) beds as defined in 10 NYCRR Section 709.3.

 As part of this demonstration program, specific State SNF regulations that may impede the development of TCUs or their ability to provide appropriate services to patients may be subject to waiver, at the discretion of the Department.
 Such issues will be reviewed on an individual basis.